Old Orchard Beach Airbrush — Commercial Documentary Photography in Southern Maine

 I left Noah a card when he moved out of the neighborhood.
 I knew what he did, but I didn't, know what he did.

-apparel, event vendor work, the kind of operation you don't fully understand until you see it
+A little while later he reached out.
+Old Orchard Beach Airbrush.
+Custom airbrushedapparel, event vendor work, the kind of operation you don't fully understand until you see itrunning at full speed.
+He wanted documentation.
+I said yes.

 I showed up a little before 8am.